gabeklavans/you-got-listings-aggregator/README.md

 ```
 then fill your own values into **.env**

-The **.env** file allows you to adjust the domain/port of the server, as well as enter telegram bot credentials for notifications.
+The **.env** file allows you to adjust the domain/port of the server

 - Setup your **config.yaml** file